Animal welfare and licensing

 Animal welfare issues

 Under section 9 of the Animal Welfare Act 2006, it is the duty of any person responsible for an animal to ensure that its welfare needs are met.
 These include:

 - the need for a suitable environment (how it is housed)

 - the need for a suitable diet (what it eats and drinks)

 - the need to exhibit normal behaviour patterns

 - any need to be housed with or apart from other animals, and

 - the need to be protected from pain, suffering, injury and disease

-Cheshire East Council will respond to complaints regarding farm animal welfare and welfare complaints relating to premises which it licenses, including premises that it is believed should be licensed.
+We will respond to complaints regarding farm animal welfare and welfare complaints relating to premises which we license, including premises that it is believed should be licensed.
 You should make complaints regarding other animals, including domestic pets to the RSPCA.

 Penalties will vary, but the most serious offences could incur a fine of up to £20,000 and /or 51 weeks imprisonment.
 Powers will be available to impose disqualification orders banning a person from owning or looking after animals and either dealing or transporting animals.